 A less effective way to monitor response, is through footfall.
 Tracking volume of customers or visitors on a daily basis is a laborious task but can give you some insight into marketing effectiveness.

 In a similar way to footfall, tracking call and email numbers can also give you an insight.
-The same can be said about visits to your website through Google analytics.
-All of which are relative as not directly linked to your marketing, but its worth tracking.
+You can also do the same with your website through Google analytics.
+All of which are relative as not directly linked to your marketing, but it’s worth tracking.

 Of course sales can be used as one channel to measure although as we mentioned, direct results are ultimately uncountable.